TheOtherRolesAU/TheOtherRoles/README.md

 - One time use abilities (e.g. shielding a player or Engineer sabotage fix) can only used by one player in the game (i.e. the Shifter can only use them, if the previous player did not used them before)

+- If there is a Doppelganger in the game, there can't be a Shifter!

 ### Game Options
 | Name | Description
 |----------|:-------------:|